divya-124/Intelligent-cardiac-disease-prediction-using-AI-/README.md

 🔹 1.
-Introduction
+Introductio
-Your project is about AI-based cardiac disease prediction.
+AI-based cardiac disease prediction.
 Heart disease is a major health problem, and early detection is difficult.
 So, this system uses machine learning to predict whether a person has heart disease based on medical data.

 🔹 2.
 Objective